 Vikki’s Snowdon fundraiser

-Vikki is climbing Snowdon to fundraise for us in memory of a family friend who sadly lost their life to suicide.
-You can donate to her effort here.
+Vikki climbed Snowdon to fundraise for us in memory of a family friend who sadly lost their life to suicide.
+She raised over £190.

 Vikki went on film to talk about the life-changing support she herself has received from our Link Work Service, and was also involved in fundraising for us at her old school (Cheadle Hulme High, see further down this blog post).